camunda/camunda-docs/docs/self-managed/tasklist-deployment/tasklist-configuration.md

 | -------------------------------------------- | --------------------------------------------------------- | ------------- |
 | camunda.tasklist.persistent.sessions.enabled | Enables the persistence of user sessions in Elasticsearch | false         |

-## An example of application.yml file
+## Example of application.yml file

 The following snippet represents the default Tasklist configuration, which is shipped with the distribution.
 It can be found inside the `config` folder (`config/application.yml`) and can be used to adjust Tasklist to your needs.